CaoAssignments/cse199-sp21-KewenZhao/2018_US_Open_Silver/lemonade/README.md

 1. If none of a and b can join the list, they still can't join if we exchange their order.
 2. If a can join but b can't, they at most one of then can join if we exchange their order.

-Reader can think about why they are true.
+Readers can think about why they are true.